Ohio State Route 613

 State Route 613 (SR 613) is an east–west state highway in the northwestern portion of the U.S. state of Ohio.
 Its western terminus is at the Indiana state line 4 mi west of Payne (the route once continued west in Indiana as State Road 14), and its eastern terminus is at US 23 in Fostoria.

 Route description

 From the Indiana state line, State Route 613 follows a generally easterly direction through small towns such as Payne, Oakwood, and Continental.
 It shares a route with State Route 634 for 2 mi before entering Continental.
-After Continental, the route continues east into Leipsic, then into McComb, where it shares a route with State Route 235 for a short distance.
+After Continental, the route continues east into Leipsic, then into McComb.

 It continues in an eastern direction, drifting north, through Van Buren, until it meets State Route 18 south of Bloomdale.
 State Route 613 and State Route 18 run concurrently for 10 mi, heading into Fostoria.
 When the routes meet up with US 23 and SR 199 in Fostoria, SR 18 continues south along US 23 and SR 199 while SR 613 ends.